Guys, I have a shameful confession to make: when I visited London for the first time a few years ago, I completely neglected the food scene.

 In a desperate attempt to save money, I basically lived off of cheap supermarket sandwiches and salads.
 Who goes to the foodie paradise that is London to eat pre-packaged Tesco sandwiches?!
 Blasphemy!

 I must have had a momentary lapse in sanity because finding good food is normally my number one priority when travelling, and yet for some reason that I can’t quite comprehend, I completely overlooked it altogether.

 For my second visit to London, I was on a foodie mission, and I was hell-bent on eating as much as possible.
-After reading copious amounts of blog post and articles, I had penned a list of 10 or so specific restaurants and markets to try.
-With only a short amount of time in the city, my 4 days were planned solely around food.
+After reading loads of blog post and articles, I had penned a lengthy list of restaurants and markets to try.
+With only a short amount of time in the city, my four days were planned solely around food.

 When I searched #BoroughMarket on Instagram, photos from two stalls dominated the feed: Kappacasein and Bread Ahead.

 Kappacasein offers a raclette or a cheese toastie, and deciding between the two dishes was one of the most difficult decisions I’ve made in a long time.